'Catching Fire' ignites global box office with $307.7 million

 Animated movie "Free Birds," about a pair of time-traveling turkeys, finished fifth with $5.3 million.

 "Delivery Man" and "Thor" were released by Disney.
-"Best Man Holiday" was distributed by Universal Pictures, a unit of Comcast Corp.
+"Best Man Holiday" was distributed by Universal Pictures, a unit of Comcast Corp (CMCSA.O).
 Privately held Relativity Media released "Free Birds."

 (Reporting by Lisa Richwine and Chris Michaud; Editing by Will Dunham)